Boilers: A Reef Break North of Taghazout

 • Hazards: The boilers and surrounding reef are the main hazard.
 Reef boots are sensible for entry and exit.

-• Crowds: Low to moderate — mainly local surfers and long-stay Tamraght residents.
+• Crowds: Low to moderate — mainly local surfers and those based in Taghazout.
 Far less crowded than Hash Point.

-• Local feel: This is Tamraght’s break.
-Respect the local surfers in the water and they’ll be welcoming.
+• Local feel: Respect the local surfers in the water.

 FAQ